ISIS Fast Facts

 September 11, 2014 - The CIA announces that the number of people fighting for ISIS may be more than three times the previous estimates.

-September 13, 2014 - ISIS militants post video on a website associated with the group, showing the apparent execution of British aid worker David Haines.
-This makes him the third Western captive to be killed by the Islamist extremist group in a single month.
-At the end of the video, another British captive, Alan Henning, is shown and apparently threatened.
+September 13, 2014 - ISIS militants post a video showing the apparent execution of British aid worker David Haines.

-October 3, 2014 - ISIS releases a video showing the apparent beheading of hostage Alan Henning.
-In the same video, the group threatens the life of American aid worker Peter Kassig, also known as Abdul-Rahman Kassig.
+October 3, 2014 - ISIS releases a video showing the apparent beheading of British hostage Alan Henning.

-November 3, 2014 - The Iraqi government announces ISIS militants have killed 322 members of the Albu Minr tribe in a recent series of executions.
+November 3, 2014 - The Iraqi government announces ISIS militants have killed 322 members of a Sunni tribe in a series of executions.

 November 14, 2014 - The UN Independent International Commission of Inquiry on Syria concludes that ISIS has committed war crimes and crimes against humanity.

-January 17, 2015 - According to an Iraqi Kurdistan official, ISIS has released about 250 Yazidis.
-Many are children and the elderly.

-January 20, 2015 - ISIS demands $200 million from Japan in exchange for the lives of two Japanese hostages, Kenji Goto and Haruna Yukawa.

-January 22, 2015 - US diplomatic officials say that coalition airstrikes have killed an estimated 6,000 ISIS fighters to date, including half of the top command of the terror group.
-US intelligence officials estimate that ISIS still has 9,000 to 18,000 fighters and thousands of sympathizers.
+January 22, 2015 - US diplomatic officials say that coalition airstrikes have killed an estimated 6,000 ISIS fighters.

-January 24, 2015 - An ISIS supporter posts an online video of hostage Kenji Goto, holding a photo of beheaded hostage Haruna Yukawa.
-The video includes a demand for the release of terror suspect Sajida al-Rishawi, from Jordan, in exchange for Kenji Goto.
+January 24, 2015 - A photo and audio released by ISIS appear to show the beheaded body of Japanese hostage, Haruna Yukawa.

-January 31, 2015 - ISIS releases a video online showing the decapitated body of journalist Kenji Goto.
+January 31, 2015 - ISIS releases a video that appears to show the decapitated body of a second Japanese hostage, Kenji Goto.

-February 3, 2015 - Video and still images posted online by ISIS supporters apparently show Jordanian military pilot Moath al-Kasasbeh being burned alive while confined in a cage.
+February 3, 2015 - Video and still images posted by ISIS apparently shows Jordanian pilot Moath al-Kasasbeh being burned alive while locked in a cage.

-February 5, 2015 - Jordanian fighter jets carry out airstrikes over Syria, reportedly hitting ISIS training centers and arms and ammunition depots in ISIS's de facto capital, Raqqa.

-February 6, 2015 - In an online post, ISIS claims that Jordanian airstrikes killed American hostage Kayla Jean Mueller.
-The post contains a picture of a collapsed building, which ISIS claims Mueller was buried beneath.
-There is no proof of her death.
+February 5, 2015 - Jordanian fighter jets carry out airstrikes over Syria, reportedly hitting ISIS training centers as well as arms and ammunition depots in Raqqa.
+The next day, ISIS claims that the airstrikes killed American hostage Kayla Jean Mueller.
+The post contains a picture of a collapsed building and ISIS claims Mueller is buried in the rubble.

-February 10, 2015 - Kayla Jean Mueller's family announces she is dead, after receiving confirmation from ISIS, including a photo of her wrapped in a burial shroud.
+February 10, 2015 - Mueller's family announces she is dead, after receiving confirmation from ISIS, including a photo of her wrapped in a burial shroud.

-February 11, 2015 - US President Barack Obama asks Congress to formally authorize use of military force against ISIS.
+February 11, 2015 - President Obama asks Congress to formally authorize use of military force against ISIS.

-February 15, 2015 - In an ISIS video, militants appear to behead 21 Egyptian Christians on a Libyan beach.
-On February 16, Egyptian warplanes stage airstrikes against ISIS targets in Libya in retaliation.
+February 15, 2015 - ISIS posts a video in which militants appear to behead more than a dozen Egyptian Christians on a Libyan beach.
+The next day, Egyptian warplanes strike ISIS targets in Libya.

-February 22, 2015 - ISIS releases a video that appears to show at least 21 Kurdish Peshmerga fighters in cages paraded down Iraqi streets.
-The last scene of the video shows them alive.
+February 22, 2015 - ISIS releases a video that appears to show at least 21 Kurdish Peshmerga fighters in cages carried down Iraqi streets.

 February 26, 2015 - Jihadi John, the disguised man with a British accent who appears in ISIS videos as the executioner of Western hostages, is identified as Mohammed Emwazi, a Kuwaiti-born Londoner.
 On the same day, ISIS releases a video of its fighters destroying antiquities at the Mosul Museum.

-March 1, 2015 - ISIS releases 19 Christian prisoners from a group of 220 Assyrians captured in northern Syria.

-March 4, 2015 - ISIS releases images of a man being thrown off a building in Raqqa, Syria.
-This is one in at least half a dozen cases in which ISIS has killed a man for allegedly being homosexual.
+March 2015 - ISIS posts images of a man being thrown off a building in Raqqa, Syria.
+He had been accused of being gay.
+There are at least a half dozen documented cases of ISIS killing men accused of being gay.

+March 1, 2015 - ISIS releases 19 Christian prisoners.
+All but one are from a group of 220 Assyrians captured in northern Syria.

 March 7, 2015 - In an audio message purportedly from Boko Haram leader Abubakar Shekau, the Nigeria-based radical Islamic group pledges allegiance to ISIS.

-March 12, 2015 - In an audio message, a speaker identified as an ISIS spokesman claims the caliphate has expanded to western Africa and that ISIS leader Abu Bakr al-Baghdadi has accepted Boko Haram's pledge of allegiance.
-On the same day, Iraqi forces retake most of Tikrit from ISIS, and ISIS blows up the Iraqi army headquarters north of Ramadi, killing at least 40 Iraqi soldiers.
+Days later, an ISIS spokesman claims the caliphate has expanded to western Africa.

+March 12, 2015 - Iraqi forces retake most of Tikrit.
+In western Iraq, ISIS blows up the Iraqi army headquarters north of Ramadi, killing at least 40 Iraqi soldiers.
-April 1, 2015 - Iraqi forces, aided by Shiite militiamen, take control of the northern city of Tikrit from ISIS.

 April 8, 2015 - According to Iraqi Kurdistan officials, ISIS releases more than 200 Yazidi women and children, as well as the ill or elderly.

-April 19, 2015 - The terror network's media arm releases a video of ISIS operatives beheading two groups of prisoners, including 30 Ethiopian citizens, at different locations in Libya.
+April 19, 2015 - ISIS releases a video that appears to show militants beheading two groups of prisoners in Libya.
+The Ethiopian government confirms that 30 of the victims were Ethiopian citizens.

-May 16, 2015 - A US Special Operations raid in Syria results in the killing of a key ISIS figure and the capture of his wife.
-US officials say the raid yields significant intelligence on ISIS's structure and communications.
+May 16, 2015 - A key ISIS leader is killed during a US Special Operations raid in Syria, according to US officials.
+His wife is captured and the raid yields significant intelligence on ISIS's structure and communications.

 May 17, 2015 - ISIS seizes control of Ramadi, the largest city in western Iraq, after government security forces pull out of a military base.

-May 21, 2015 - ISIS takes control of Palmyra, a 2,000-year old city in the Syrian desert.
+May 21, 2015 - ISIS takes control of Palmyra, an ancient Syrian city that is a UNESCO World Heritage Site.
 According to the Syrian Observatory for Human Rights, it was the last Syria-Iraq border crossing under control of Syrian troops.

-June 1, 2015 - During a speech, Gen. Hawk Carlisle describes how the US military uses social media as a tool to track militants.
-Carlisle says that an ISIS member posted a selfie on social media, revealing a command post.
-Within 22 hours, the US military was able to identify the target and perform airstrikes, destroying the compound.

 June 14, 2015 - A British teen, Talha Asmal, is reportedly one of four ISIS suicide bombers who attack the headquarters of a Shia militia group in Iraq, killing at least 11.
 Before the bombing, ISIS posted photos of Asmal, 17, posing next to their black flag on social media.
 According to the BBC, Asmal left England in March to join the Islamic fundamentalists.